brianlockerbie/old-portfolio/_portfolio/rest-api.md

 1. Download this repo.
 2. Navigate to the project directory in the command line/terminal.
 3. Run 'npm install' (or view the required dependencies listed in the package.json file and install each manually).
-4. Run 'npm seed' to seed the SQLite database.
+4. Run 'npm run seed' to seed the SQLite database.
 5. Run 'npm start' to start the application.
 (To test the Express server, browse to the URL: http://localhost:5000/)
 6. Use Postman for thorough route testing.